mortenaa/webstep-sklearn-quickstart/README.md

 ### Schedule:

-The 2-part tutorial will be held on Saturday and Sunday, October 29-30, 2016.
+The 2-part tutorial will be held on Friday and Saturday, 5-6 May, 2017.

 - Parts 1 to 12: 9:00 AM - 3:00 PM
 - Parts 13 to 23: 9:00 AM - 3:00 PM